devlunch4/MDBU_M220J_mflix/readme.md

     * <pre> mvn test -Dtest=FacetedSearchTest</pre>
     * <pre> mvn spring-boot:run</pre>

-    * Q: After passing the relevant tests, what is the validation code for Text and Subfield Search?
+    * Q: After passing the relevant tests, what is the validation code for Paging?
         * A: 5a9824d057adff467fb1f526

+> ## Ticket6: User Management
+* ### Testing and Running the Application
+    * <pre> mvn test -Dtest=FacetedSearchTest</pre>
+    * <pre> mvn spring-boot:run</pre>

+    * Q: After passing the relevant tests, what is the validation code for User Management?
+        * A: 5a8d8ee2f9588ca2701894be